mphuget/LugJS/README.md

 - Update a Shop
 - Close a Shop

+### Department

+- Create a Department and link it to a Shop

 ### User authentication

 - Sign up with a name and a password